Deeplake

 • Shared memory for multi-agent collaboration

-• Hivemind skills enriched with ScrapeGraphAI
+• Hivemind skills enriched with ScrapeGraphAI web research

-• Robotics annotation service with AgentField
+• AgentField robotics annotation service (Roboscribe-AF)

 • BYOC (Bring Your Own Cloud) support